Schizoid personality disorder

 - exhibit little observable change in mood

-- feel unable to experience pleasure.
+- feel unable to experience pleasure

 Covert and overt schizoid personalities

 It is important to note that in addition to the typical symptoms, individuals with schizoid personality disorder may show signs of a 'covert' schizoid personality or an 'overt' one.
 Those with covert symptoms may not appear to have the personality disorder on the surface.
-They will come across sociable, will have stable jobs and many acquaintances.
-However they do not have any deep emotional bonds and will keep their feelings very private.
+They will come across as sociable, and will have stable jobs and many acquaintances.
+However, they do not have any deep emotional bonds and will keep their feelings very private.

 Causes of schizoid personality disorder